hcx23/osmocom-gsm/README.md

 # osmocom-gsm
-unofficial osmocom-debian-64.bit packagees use at your own risk
+contains several osmocom-tools ansd the as1n-open-source-compiler that is needed by osmocom-umts unofficial osmocom-debian-64.bit packages use at your own risk